-Designed specifically as an equine dewormer, it can be used in horses of all ages and is safe for mares at any stage of pregnancy as well as fertile stallions.
-Each syringe contains enough paste to treat a 1250 lb horse, divided into markings good for 250 lb of body weight each.
+Designed specifically as an equine dewormer, it can be used in horses of all ages and is safe for mares at any stage of pregnancy, as well as fertile stallions.
+Each syringe contains enough paste to treat a 1,250-pound horse, divided into markings good for 250 pounds of body weight each.

 Safe-Guard® Paste Dewormer can be used for horses and cattle.
-Safe-Guard aids in the control of lungworms, stomach and intestinal worms.
+Safe-Guard aids in the control of lungworms, stomach, and intestinal worms.
 The paste is apple-flavored to be more palatable to animals.
-One 25 gram tube contains enough medicine to treat a horse up to 1100 lbs, also divided into markings at 250 lb each.
+One 25-gram tube contains enough medicine to treat a horse up to 1,100 pounds and is also divided into markings at 250 pounds each.

-Your choice of dewormer will depend not only on the types of parasites you wish to eliminate but also how cooperative your horse is.
-The good news is, following the tips here are sure to yield the best results possible, regardless of the product you end up using.
+Your choice of dewormer will depend not only on the types of parasites you wish to eliminate but also on how cooperative your horse is.
+The good news is, following the tips here is sure to yield the best results possible, regardless of the product you end up using.